The main treatment for phaeochromocytoma is surgery. Other treatments include internal radiotherapy, external radiotherapy and chemotherapy.

 DOTATATE is another chemical that is taken up by many phaeochromocytomas.
 The DOTATATE is joined to radioactive Lutetium or Yttrium.

-This is a new and more experimental type of treatment for phaeochromocytomas.
+This is a newer type of treatment for phaeochromocytomas.
 So you usually only have it if you can't have MIBG.
 It is not available in all hospitals.

 You have it in a similar way to MIBG treatment.
 Before the treatment, you have a DOTATATE scan to make sure the phaeochromocytoma takes up (absorbs) the drug.